 Which is the relevant date?

-EPCs display two dates one being the date of assessment and the other being the certificate date.
-It is likely that the certificate date will either be the same as, or closely follow, the assessment date, but occasionally we have seen dates several months if not years apart.
+EPCs display two dates: one being the date of assessment and the other being the certificate date.
+It is likely that the certificate date will either be the same as, or closely follow, the assessment date, but occasionally we have seen dates that are several months, if not years, apart.
 Landmark has clarified that the 10 years starts ticking from the certificate date.
-After the EPC expires the copy on the EPC register is marked as an expired report.
-Landmark advises that MHCLG has instructed that Landmark must store EPCs for 20 years.
+After the EPC expires, the copy on the EPC register is marked as an expired report.
+The MHCLG has instructed that Landmark must store EPCs for 20 years.

-It is permitted to market a property that does not meet the minimum standard E rating but if a tenancy is started without actually achieving the minimum standard or an exemption is registered, then a breach has occurred.
-Your property must now meet MEES requirements for 2018.
+It is permitted to market a property that does not meet the minimum standard E rating, but if a tenancy is started without actually achieving the minimum standard or an exemption is registered, then a breach has occurred.

 There’s a possibility that the EPC rating for properties with older EPCs may not now be the true rating.
 This may be particularly important for those perhaps with a high F rating who may now achieve the minimum standard by simply having a new EPC commissioned.

-For those considering commissioning a new EPC we would suggest that any recommended improvements identified on the original EPC are carried out in advance of the new assessment.
+For those considering commissioning a new EPC, we would suggest that any recommended improvements identified on the original EPC are carried out in advance of the new assessment.
 With the stated ambition of raising the minimum standard, achieving a higher rating now may well be less expensive than trying to achieve it in five years’ time.
-Also worth noting that there are some exceptions.
-If you are the landlord of a listed building, you may not need an EPC.
+It is also worth noting that if your property is a listed building, it may be exempt from EPC requirements.

 Does your property have an up to date EPC?
-You can check the EPC register here and if not, we can provide you with an EPC.
-We are also currently offering a Free EPC for anyone taking out our Rent On Time package.
+You can check the EPC register here and if not, we can provide you with an EPC for just £69 inc. VAT.